 Culebra Ferry Schedules

 You can get your Culebra ferry tickets at www.viequesferrytickets.com.
-Voyage between Fajardo and Culebra is about 1:15 hours.
+Voyage between Ceiba and Culebra is about 40 minutes with fast ferries (2019).
 Most car rental companies in Puerto Rico do not allow their vehicles to be taken on the ferry.
 It is recommended to park your rental car in Fajardo and rent another in Culebra.

-If you happen to miss the ferry at Fajardo, an alternative is to fly from the Ceiba airport.
+If you happen to miss the ferry at Ceiba, an alternative is to fly from the Ceiba airport.
 Vieques Air Link and Air Flamenco fly between Ceiba and Culebra.
-But if you get the tickets on www.viequesferrytickts.com you will get your ride.
+But if you get the tickets on www.viequesferrytickets.com you will get your ride.

 The Culebra Ferry: Make It Part Of The Adventure